OsakiTsukiko/GodotOSOS/readme.md

 # Credit
 popcar2 - [GodotOS](https://github.com/popcar2/GodotOS)

-### GodotOS is not affiliated with Godot Engine developers or the Godot Foundation.
+### GodotOSOS is not affiliated with Godot Engine developers or the Godot Foundation.